Saturday, October 3, 2009

 10. Graphique de France has the Kim Parker Family Organizer - as well as the Peanuts Family Calendar.
-Update on Oct.
-28, 2010: Graphique de France has neither of those calendars for 2010 - but it does have some other family calendars.
+Update on Sept.
+30, 2014: Graphique de France is no longer publishing family calendars or organizers.

 12. And from Australia we have the Steve Parish family organiser calendar.
 Update on Oct.
 28, 2010: Steve Parish has many calendars, but I don't see a family calendar for 2011.

 13. Amnesty International also sells a 5-column family calendar.